metamath/lamp-guide/docs/index.md

 statements using statement copying, copy/paste, and editing.
 However, transformers simplify making such changes and the results are more likely to be correct.
+Transformers are syntax-aware, so transformers automatically add or remove parentheses (and parentheses-like symbols) as pairs, add spaces around symbols, and in other ways simplify making changes.

 You can select a transform by selecting any part of a statement to open the fragment selector icon bar, then select the